byterubpay/byterub-site/_posts/2018-05-12-logs-for-the-Community-meeting-held-on-2018-05-12.md

 **\<sgp\_>** 5.
 Confirm next meeting date/time
 **\<sgp\_>** The next community meeting will be two weeks from today on 26 May.
 **\<sgp\_>** 6.
 Conclusion
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #byterub-community.
 A big thanks to ErCiccione for running the previous community meeting in my absense.
 Take care, and know that change starts with YOU.
 **\<rehrar>** kthanksbai